Web Crawler Tags

 CLS Remote Operations

-In preparation, families should try to:
+To facilitate remote learning, families should try to:

 - Identify a desktop, laptop, or tablet computer that can be used for watching video.
 If it plays YouTube, it should work for our purposes.

 - Ensure that there is sufficient Internet connectivity at home for students to work online.
 If there is not, Spectrum is offering 60 days of free Internet service for this purpose.
 To contact them, call 1–844–488–8395.

 - Identify a place that can be set aside for school work.
 It should be conducive to continuous focus on a quiet task.
 It will help if the computer can be used there when needed.

 If there is a problem with these tasks, please contact the school (email@example.com) or the teacher directly.

 Recommendations for Students (adapted from WA OSPI):

 - It will be important to be patient with yourself, your classmates and your teachers…it’s new to everyone!

 - Get dressed as if you were going to school to cue your brain that there’s learning to be done.